How do I program devices with a firmware?

 CC2538 Forced Full Erase instead.

-Find the correct binary file for the gateway.
+Find the correct binary file for the access point.
 It should be 512 kB large.

 The address for the cc2538 is